B1-B2 Visa For USA – Complete Guide

 Visa Application Process

-When applying for a business/tourist visa, provide the following documents:
+When applying for a B1/B2 visa, you must provide the following required documents:

 • DS160 Form: Electronic Nonimmigrant Visa Application Form (Form DS-160)

-• Passport validity date of 6 months beyond the desired length of stay (country-specific agreements provide exemptions)
+• A valid Passport: A passport valid for travel to the United States with a validity date of at least six months beyond the desired length of stay (unless country-specific agreements provide exemptions)

 • Photo: 2″x 2″ (5cm by 5cm) image shot within the previous six months